Water quality in large buildings

 • Centrally installed misters, atomizers, air washers, or humidifiers

 If you're a building owner or manager, you should develop and implement a water management program.
 Water management programs help you maintain your building water quality to reduce the risk of Legionella growth and spread.
-Use these two industry-standard resources when developing your water management plan:
+Use the following industry-standard resources when developing your water management program:

 Sign up to receive water quality notifications from us about changes in water treatment, source water, and other water quality issues.